NekohimeMusou/smt-tc/README.md

 - Clicking the "Phys Atk" or "Mag Atk" derived TNs will roll a combined accuracy and power check.
   - The dialog opens with the Power modifier box focused, so you can click the "button", type your attack's Potency, and hit enter for a pretty quick attack.
 - If a demon's Behavior field contains any text, it'll appear at the top of the Main tab for easy reference.
-- Game status effects (ailments, -kaja/-kundas, Focus, Defending) are present, but not fully implemented.
+- Game status effects (ailments, -kaja/-kunda spells, Focus, Defending) are present, but not fully implemented.
   - Ping me or raise an issue if I'm missing any!

 ## Known Issues

 I'm not listing missing features from the old version unless they're especially notable.

-- Godawful aesthetics
+- Generic, non-SMT-ish aesthetics
-- Skills don't automatically do anything yet
 - It's unclear which tab is active at a given time
 - Overriding an elemental affinity with an AE doesn't work correctly

+## Contributors ✨

+Thank you, Cannon White, for the new, non-intellectual-property-burdened affinity icons!
+Check him out on Bluesky: <https://bsky.app/profile/hencanpro.bsky.social>

 ## Special Thanks